 In this post, we look at some of those elements, as well as the distinct challenges plumbers face in residential versus commercial settings.
-Which plumber career path are you considering?
+Here are six differences between these two plumber career paths.

 Because commercial/industrial buildings have different plumbing demands than homes, the types of machines and equipment plumbers work on varies between these two settings.

-For example, plumbers in large-scale buildings or factories will likely work with large boilers, site sewer lines, lift stations and industrial grade pipes and fixtures.
+Conversely, plumbers in large-scale buildings or factories will likely work with large boilers, site sewer lines, lift stations, and industrial-grade fixtures.
 They may also need to install more demanding and complex appliances in commercial settings.

 So while the basic fundamentals of plumbing are the same in both work environments, plumbers must apply this knowledge in different ways, often using different materials, according to the size and function of the building.

-Otherwise, residential plumbers keep weekday hours that more closely resemble the 9-5 norm.
-Commercial or industrial plumbers, on the other hand, must often complete jobs during off-hours, when employees or the public are away from the work site.
+Otherwise, residential plumbers keep weekday hours that more closely resemble the 9-to-5 norm.
+Commercial or industrial plumbers, on the other hand, must often complete jobs during off hours, when employees or the public are away from the work site.

 For example, in-depth plumbing work on an office space or shopping mall usually takes place at night, when the space is not in use.
 To minimize public impact and inconvenience, commercial plumbers must often adjust to irregular work schedules.

 Many residential plumbers highlight personal interactions with friendly homeowners as a major advantage to residential plumbing work.
 There's appreciation for a job well done, chats about new plumbing products, and mini-tutorials on routine maintenance.

 The one-to-one exchanges during house calls add a sense of community connection plumbers don't usually associate with large-scale, less personal industrial and commercial projects.